 Fellows spend a period of three summer months living in Virginia- visiting, researching, and documenting their respective historic site.
 Each Fellow’s three-month schedule is unique, based on his or her school calendar.
 During their time in Virginia, Fellows shall be considered full-time, and shall not take on outside work or significant school projects.
-While Fellows are expected to work independently, they will be supervised by William D. Rieley, landscape architect for the GCV, and will meet with him periodically to discuss their progress.
+While Fellows are expected to work independently, they will be supervised by the landscape architect for the GCV, and will meet with him periodically to discuss their progress.

 Mid-way through the summer, Fellows will present their initial findings to the GCV Fellowship Committee for feedback.
 At the end of the three-month period, Fellows deliver a final presentation at their respective historic site to a much broader audience.
 By this time, Fellows are expected to have completed their research and be well on their way to a rough draft, at a minimum.
 If necessary, Fellows may complete the final report and measured drawings in the few months following their time in Virginia.